Your Best Audition Songs for Musical Theatre

 1. You love it.
 You'll be singing it a lot, so choose something that speaks to you.
 Something that really fires you up.

-So, to use a cliché, instead of giving you a list of songs and feeding you for a day, I'll give you the information you need and feed you for a lifetime.
+So, to use a cliché, instead of giving you a list of songs and feeding you for a day, we'll give you the information you need and feed you for a lifetime.
 Let's get started.

 What Should You Sing?